manotux/IBM-Cloud-Toolkit/README.md

 - get_users.sh
 - get_mfa.sh
 - Support for handling multiple IBM Cloud accounts in batch mode across all enumeration scripts.
+- Document permissions required on IBM Cloud account to be verified
+- Implement pagination support in all modules as in get_user_policies.sh
 - Implement different output formats (json, table, csv)

 ## Author